WHAT TO DO IN KOTOR – THINGS TO DO AND SEE

-Some streets might be challenging for inexperienced mountain drivers, but in general, you are okay to drive here.
+Some streets might be challenging for inexperienced mountain drivers, but you are okay to drive here in general.

 The old town is car-free, but you can either park your car by the paid parking space in front of the city walls (where the cruise ships arrive/depart) for about 0.90€ an hour, or you can park farther away (about a 10-minute walk from the old town) for free.

-But you can also arrive by plane to Tivat, which is just a few kilometers away from Kotor.
+But you can also arrive by plane at Tivat, which is just a few kilometers away from Kotor.

-Also, many people arrive to Kotor via cruise ship – the port is about 100m from the entrance gates of the old town.
-The visitors normally just stay a few hours, and while it is enough for the main two of the best things to do in Kotor, I suggest staying a bit longer.
+Also, many people arrive at Kotor via cruise ship – the port is about 100m from the old town’s entrance gates.
+The visitors normally stay a few hours, and while it is enough for the main two of the best things to do in Kotor, I suggest staying a bit longer.